mikehostetler/codeswarm-master/README.md

 * Mac OSX 10.8.5

 CodeSwarm was built to work on POSIX systems, including most Unix and Linux variants that support Node.js.

+CodeSwarm has not been tested on Windows with Node.js.

 ### Dependencies